twosigma/waiter/waiter/README.md

 * [Leiningen](http://leiningen.org/)
 * A running [Marathon](https://mesosphere.github.io/marathon/)

-The quickest way to get Mesos, Marathon, and waiter running locally is with [docker](https://www.docker.com/) and [minimesos](https://minimesos.org/).
+The quickest way to get Mesos, Marathon, and Waiter running locally is with [docker](https://www.docker.com/) and [minimesos](https://minimesos.org/).
 Check out the [Quickstart](../README.md#quickstart) for details.

-Read the [config-minimal.edn](config-minimal.edn) or [config-full.edn](config-full.edn) files for descriptions of the waiter config structure.
+Read the [config-minimal.edn](config-minimal.edn) or [config-full.edn](config-full.edn) files for descriptions of the Waiter config structure.
 Waiter logs are in `/log`, and `waiter.log` should contain info on what went wrong if Waiter doesn't start.

-## Running waiter tests
+## Running Waiter tests

 To run all unit tests, simply run `lein test`.
-The unit tests generally run very fast, and they do not require waiter to be up and running.
+The unit tests generally run very fast, and they do not require Waiter to be up and running.

-The waiter integration tests generally require waiter to be up and running.
+The Waiter integration tests generally require Waiter to be up and running.
 The integration tests rely heavily on the [kitchen test app](../kitchen).
-They therefore need to know where kitchen is installed on your Mesos agent(s), so that they can send the appropriate command to waiter.
+They therefore need to know where kitchen is installed on your Mesos agent(s), so that they can send the appropriate command to Waiter.
 You can customize this path by setting the `WAITER_TEST_KITCHEN_CMD` environment variable.

-Once waiter has started:
+Once Waiter has started:

 ```bash
 # Assuming you're using the provided minimesos support: